Pauly-DData/Infra-Lens/README.md

 # CDK Diff Summarizer

-My general goal is to make complext things as simple as possible so here we go.
-According to claude.ai and me this project can be summarized as:
+My general goal is to make complex things as simple as possible — so here we go.

+According to Claude.ai (and myself), this project can be summarized as:

 A professional, modular GitHub Action that automatically summarizes AWS CDK diffs using AI, making infrastructure changes easier to understand for both technical and non-technical stakeholders.

-Sometimes you just want easy words and short sentences, understand and explain what is happening during cdk deploys with some help of our friends of AI.
-Born out of the idea learning aws and its implications when there are changes and being suprised that some changes (e.g. updates) can impact your cloud stack later on.
-Probalbvy has to do with my knowledge gap so here we are.
+Sometimes, you just want simple words and short sentences to explain what’s happening during CDK deploys — with a little help from our AI friends.

+This project grew out of my journey learning AWS, IaC, and CloudFormation — and the realization that certain changes (like updates to deprecated APIs) can unexpectedly break your cloud stack.
+It’s designed as an add-on to your workflow, helping anyone — even with limited time or technical background — quickly understand infrastructure changes to your cloud.

 <!--